 Why We Support This Work

-In 2017, the MacArthur Foundation began to reassess our approach to arts and culture grantmaking in the city of Chicago.
-We considered how we might better support a creative network that is reflective of our city’s diverse voices.
+In 2019, we announced a new approach to arts and culture grantmaking in the city of Chicago.
 The reimagined program, called Culture, Equity, and the Arts, is informed by conversations with leaders from arts organizations, artists, and creatives in nonprofit and for-profit spaces, and arts advocates and administrators.
 It is also shaped by MacArthur’s participation in Enrich Chicago and a Foundation-wide effort to reflect on how our decisions and actions enhance the conditions in which justice can thrive.

 We believe that the high level of cultural vitality in the Chicago region rests on a strong core of arts and culture organizations, large and small, that represent the diversity of artistic disciplines, artists within those disciplines, neighborhoods, and residents.
-These organizations enhance the quality of life for our city while also driving significant economic activity, creating jobs, and attracting talent and tourism.
-Through this program, MacArthur provides unrestricted general operating support, directly and through partners, to nearly 300 large and small organizations.
+Through this program, MacArthur provides unrestricted general operating support, directly and through partners, to large and small organizations.
 These resources provide flexible, reliable funding that helps organizations maintain stability, plan ahead, pursue new ideas, and invest in new artistic directions.
 These resources also complement targeted, capacity-building programs that strengthen the sector as a whole.
-This robust program is a central element of a newly designed, more comprehensive, and coordinated approach to leadership, grantmaking, investments, and related activities.

 General Operating Support

-The majority of funding is in the form of multi-year, general operating support to nearly 300 arts and culture organizations in the Chicago region.
-The MacArthur Foundation makes grants directly to organizations with budgets above $2 million.
-Grant sizes range from $50,000 to $75,000 per year, typically for three to five years.
-Two grantmaking partners, the Richard H. Driehaus Foundation and the Prince Charitable Trusts, re-grant MacArthur funds to institutions below the $2 million budget threshold, with grants ranging from $3,000 to $45,000 annually.
+The majority of funding is in the form of multi-year, general operating support to arts and culture organizations in the Chicago region.
+We make grants directly to organizations with budgets above $2 million.
+Grant sizes range from $50,000 to $75,000 per year, typically for three years.

-The majority of funding is in the form of unrestricted general operating support to nearly 300 arts and culture organizations in the Chicago region.
-The MacArthur Foundation makes grants directly to organizations with budgets above $2 million.
-Grant sizes range from $50,000 to $100,000 per year, typically over three years.
-Two grantmaking partners, the Richard H. Driehaus Foundation and the Prince Charitable Trusts, regrant MacArthur funds to institutions below the $2 million budget threshold with grants ranging from $3,000 to $45,000 annually.
+The majority of funding in the Culture, Equity, and the Arts program is in the form of unrestricted general operating support.
+We make grants directly to organizations with budgets above $2 million.
+Grant sizes range from $50,000 to $75,000 per year, typically for three years.

-In reviewing proposals from arts groups, the Foundation considers the following qualities:
+In reviewing proposals, we consider the following qualities:

 - Collaboration—the organization actively works with external entities to achieve mutually beneficial outcomes.